Mars Drops Uncle Ben's, Reveals New Name for Rice Brand

 Several companies have retired racial imagery from their branding in recent months, a ripple effect from the Black Lives Matters protests over the police killing of George Floyd and other African Americans.

-Quaker Oats announced in June that it would drop Aunt Jemimafrom syrup and pancake packages, responding to criticism that the character's origins were based the “mammy,” a black woman content to serve her white masters.
+Quaker Oats announced in June that it would drop Aunt Jemima from syrup and pancake packages, responding to criticism that the character's origins were based on the “mammy,” a black woman content to serve her white masters.
 Quaker said packages without the Aunt Jemima image will start to appear in stores by the end of the year, although the company has not revealed the new logo.

 The owner of Eskimo Pie has also said it will change its name and marketing of the nearly century-old chocolate-covered ice cream bar.
 Beyond food brands, the Washington NFL franchise dropped the “Redskins” name and Indian head logo amid pressure from sponsors including FedEx, Nike, Pepsi and Bank of America.